acTechWorld/vue-drag-playground/README.md

-      width?: number,    // Optional width of the item (recommended to set, especially for images) height?: number,   // Optional height of the item (recommended to set, especially for images) rotation?: number  // Optional rotation angle in degrees }
+      width?: number,    // Optional width of the item (recommended to set, especially for images) height?: number,   // Optional height of the item (recommended to set, especially for images) rotation?: number  // Optional rotation angle in degrees static?: boolean   // Optional a static item will be displayed on the playground but you cannot interact with it (drag, resize, rotate etc ...)
+    }
     ```